lkaesberg/EmailVerify/README.md

 ### Description

-This bot can verify that a discord user owns an email with a certain domain.
-The discord user starts the verification process by reacting to a specified message.
-After replying to the bot with the email address a key gets send via email.
-When the key gets send to the bot the user gets the verified role.
+This bot is able to verify that a discord user owns an email with a certain domain (i.e. verify name@uni.edu mails).
+This can be useful when there is some sensitive data on the server which shouldn't be accessed by everyone.
+To verify, the user just has to add a reaction to a specified message and the bot will send a direct message which asks for the email address.
+A code will be sent to the email which will grant the verified role when send to the bot.

 ### Usage